 There is a range of options for the determination of planning applications affecting archaeological remains and their settings.
 Where signifcant archaeological remains, whether listed as SSIs or not, and their settings, are affected by proposed development there should be a presumption in favour of their physical preservation in situ ie, a presumption against proposals which would involve significant alteration or cause damage, or which would have a significant impact on the setting of visible remains.
-The case for the preservation of archaeological remains must however be assessed on the individual merits of each case, taking into account the Island Plan and supplementary planning policies for the preservation of archaeological resources, together with all other relevant policies - such as G11 Sites of Special Interest and G13 Buildings and Places of Architectural and Historic Interest, as applicable - and material considerations, including the intrinsic importance of the remains and weighing these against the need for the proposed development.
+The case for the preservation of archaeological remains must however be assessed on the individual merits of each case, taking into account the Island Plan and supplementary planning policies for the preservation of archaeologcial resources, together with all other relevant policies - such as G11 Sites of Special Interest and G13 Buildings and Places of Architectural and Historic Interest, as applicable - and material considerations, including the intrinsic importance of the remains and weighing these against the need for the proposed development.
+It is also important to consider the nature of the archaeology: some archaeology will be sensitive and will be more susceptible to degradation over time where excavation and recording may be more appropriate than preservation.